wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 ### Creating an agent class

 There are multiple ways to build an agent in Semantic Kernel.
 You can use an online service to host your agent or make a ChatCompletionAgent, which integrates well with any cloud-based LLM provider or one of the open-source models on your local machine.

 OpenAI, Google, and Azure all offer services to build agents.
-These services are useful when you don't want to store an agent's chat history manually.
-In many cases, cloud-based agent services offer additional tools.
-For example, OpenAI allows you to use the code interpreter.
-It lets the agent write Python code and execute it in a sandbox environment.
-If you're using the ChatCompletionAgent, you'll have to build this functionality yourself.
+These services are useful when you prefer a solution with less code.
+They often provide integration with monitoring solutions and their own models.
+Depending on how much time you have these offerings can work well.

-Although the online services offer helpful tools to make it easier to build an agent, there's something to be said for manually storing the chat history.
-You can access it from your application and analyze it if the agent makes a mistake.
+Although the online services offer helpful tools to make it easier to build an agent, there's something to be said for manually creating an agent.
+You can access the agent's data analyze it if the agent makes a mistake.
 Also, it allows you to control where you deploy your agent.
 A ChatCompletionAgent is easily moved between various environments and LLM providers, while an Azure OpenAI agent only works on Azure.

 For this chapter, we'll create a ChatCompletionAgent.
 The code for creating a new ChatCompletionAgent looks like this:

 ```csharp
 var instructions = EmbeddedResource.Read(